 Missouri electric utilities are tightly regulated by the Public Service Commission, which regulates price, reliability, and customer service, among other areas.
-These utilities pay hundreds of millions dollars of taxes to Missouri state government and local governments.
-These taxes, however, will no longer be collected for electricity that is never sold due to the customergenerator production and community solar encouraged by the initiative petitions.
-Petition signers and voters must be informed of the certainty that the initiative petition will result in the loss of hundreds of millions of dollars of tax revenue to state and local governments due to tax credits and decreases in electricity sales volume.
-On the other hand, any positive fiscal impacts of the initiative petitions are speculative.
+These utilities pay hundreds of millions dollars of taxes to Missouri state government and local governments; taxes that do not apply whenever electricity is never sold due to customer-generator production encouraged by the initiative petitions.
+Petition signers and voters must be informed that any positive fiscal impacts of the initiative petitions are speculative.
+Likewise, petition signers and voters must be informed that the initiative petition will result in the loss of hundreds of millions of dollars of tax revenue to state and local governments due to tax credits and decreases in electricity sales volume.